katmore/inputvar/README.md

 and provide sanitized values in various formats, eg: mysql escaped, base64, hex, alphanumeric, etc.

 ## Installation
-Add 'inputvar' as a dependency to your existing project **Using composer**
+Add 'inputvar' as a dependency to your existing project...

+**Using composer**
 ```bash
 cd my_project_dir